 There was obvious disbelief in the younger girl’s eyes at that.
 “But if I wasn’t there, you could’ve—”

-“I probably would’ve done the same thing,” Sariel admitted. ”Yes, given weapons, time, my full power while I’m not projecting all the way across the universe against all be spells that were trying to keep me in place, I probably could have dealt with that creature.
+“I probably would’ve done the same thing,” Sariel admitted. ”Yes, given weapons, time, my full power while I’m not projecting all the way across the universe against all the spells that were trying to keep me in place, I probably could have dealt with that creature.
 But I didn’t have all of that, or any of it.
 And my not having it had nothing to do with you.
 If you weren’t there, it wouldn’t have made any difference to how strong I was.
-If you weren’t there, I still would had only one option, to pull your mother with me to Seosten space.”
+If you weren’t there, I still would have had only one option, to pull your mother with me to Seosten space.”

 She saw the uncertainty there as Scout bit her lip.
 “You really think that you couldn’t have done better if I wasn’t there?
 If you didn’t have to hide me…”